Girls Beyond the Wasteland: Anime

 An anime television series adaptation, produced by Project No.9 and directed by Takuya Satō, premiered on January 7, 2016.
 The screenplay is written by Yuniko Ayana and Takayuki Noguchi based the character design used in the anime on Matsuryū's original designs.
 A Blu-ray Disc containing an original video animation episode will be bundled with an "Anime Edition" of the Windows game.
 The anime has been licensed by Sentai Filmworks in North America, Madman Entertainment in Australia and MVM Films in the United Kingdom.

 The opening theme "Wastelanders" is by Sayaka Sasaki and the ending theme "Sekai wa Kyō mo Atarashii" (世界は今日もあたらしい) is sung by the voice cast of main female characters: Haruka Chisuga, Kana Hanazawa, Satomi Satō, and Satomi Akesaka.

-Episode list
+Episodes

 Manga

 A manga adaptation with art by Kazuchi began serialization in ASCII Media Works' seinen manga magazine Dengeki G's Comic with the April 2016 issue released on February 29, 2016.